United States Indo-Pacific Command: Establishment of unified commands in the Pacific

 General of the Army Douglas MacArthur was appointed CINCFE; Army Major General Howard A. Craig was assigned as CINCAL.
 U.S. Navy Admiral John Henry Towers was designated CINCPAC.
 At the time of appointment, he was serving as Admiral Nimitz's direct successor as CINCPAC/CINCPOA.
 Admiral Towers retained his position as Commander-in-Chief, U.S. Pacific Fleet; his title was abbreviated CINCPACFLT to avoid confusion with the newly established Pacific Command.
 Headquarters for both CINCPAC and CINCPACFLT were located at Makalapa, Pearl Harbor, in the Territory of Hawaiʻi.

-Then-PACOM's original AOR ranged from Burma and the eastern Indian Ocean to the west coast of the Americas.
+USPACOM's original AOR ranged from Burma and the eastern Indian Ocean to the west coast of the Americas.
 Following a 1949 review of missions and deployments of U.S. forces, the Joint Chiefs of Staff revised the Unified Command Plan on 16 February 1950.
 The Volcano Islands were transferred to FECOM's AOR; likewise, responsibility for South Korea was transferred from FECOM to PACOM.
 The duty of protecting the Panama Canal remained assigned to Commander in Chief, Atlantic Command (CINCLANT); one year later, however, the Western approaches to the Canal would be reassigned to CINCPAC.